DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 ## Marketing

-If you're using social media - mention a great software package that helped you out so that others can know about it.
+If you're using "social media" - mention a great software package that helped you out so that others can know about it.
 It only takes a couple of seconds and can mean a lot to the authors.